Childhood Obesity ReviewLast Updated : 27 April 2017

 Physical health consequences

-Overweight or obese children tend to carry over their overweight into adulthood.54,55,56,57 The higher the BMI and age, the higher the risk of persistence of obesity later in life.56,58 Several organs and metabolic processes are compromised by excess body weight, which could cause severe complications already at a young age.8 For example, childhood obesity is a risk factor for the development of metabolic syndrome, with a higher BMI corresponding to a higher risk.15 Metabolic syndrome comprises a cluster of risk factors that are strongly associated with the development of type 2 diabetes and cardiovascular disease (CVD).
+Children who are affected by obesity tend to carry it over into adulthood.54,55,56,57 The higher the BMI and age, the higher the risk of persistence of obesity later in life.56,58 Several organs and metabolic processes are compromised by excess body weight, which could cause severe complications already at a young age.8 For example, childhood obesity is a risk factor for the development of metabolic syndrome, with a higher BMI corresponding to a higher risk.15 Metabolic syndrome comprises a cluster of risk factors that are strongly associated with the development of type 2 diabetes and cardiovascular disease (CVD).
 They include abdominal obesity, high triglyceride levels, low HDL cholesterol levels, hypertension, and impaired glucose tolerance.56,59 The development of CVD, including atherosclerosis, coronary heart disease and stroke could also be accelerated by childhood obesity.56,60

-Obstructive sleep apnoea often occurs in obese children due to fat tissue around the neck pressing and narrowing the airway.8,41,54,61 Obese children may also have an increased risk of developing asthma and asthmatic attacks although the underlying mechanisms are still unclear.6,8,41,54,57,58
+Obstructive sleep apnoea often occurs in children with obesity due to fat tissue around the neck pressing and narrowing the airway.8,41,54,61 Children with obesity may also have an increased risk of developing asthma and asthmatic attacks although the underlying mechanisms are still unclear.6,8,41,54,57,58

-Musculoskeletal problems are another health consequence of childhood obesity.8 Increased body weight can result in overloading of the musculoskeletal system, causing possible discomfort, pain, skeletal malformation, including hip, knee and foot, and reduced mobility and balance.62 While adults have a higher bone density with increasing body weight, in children this seems to be the opposite when bone density is corrected for age and size.62 This means that overweight and obese children have relatively weaker bones, making them more vulnerable to fractures.62
+Musculoskeletal problems are another health consequence of childhood obesity.8 Increased body weight can result in overloading of the musculoskeletal system, causing possible discomfort, pain, skeletal malformation, including hip, knee and foot, and reduced mobility and balance.62 While adults have a higher bone density with increasing body weight, in children this seems to be the opposite when bone density is corrected for age and size.62 This means that children who are affected by obesity or overweight have relatively weaker bones, making them more vulnerable to fractures.62

 Psychosocial / Mental health consequences

-Stigmatisation and discrimination are psychosocial consequences that accompany childhood obesity.52 This can result in decreased self-esteem, a higher risk of developing a depression, self-blame, shame and helplessness, a higher risk of being socially isolated, and inadequate performance at school.41,47,52 Stigmatisation is partly mediated through media, where overweight and obese people are linked with a negative image.35 This can result in obese children being subjected to teasing and bullying.52,63
+Stigmatisation and discrimination are psychosocial consequences that accompany childhood obesity.52 This can result in decreased self-esteem, a higher risk of developing a depression, self-blame, shame and helplessness, a higher risk of being socially isolated, and inadequate performance at school.41,47,52 Stigmatisation is partly mediated through media, where people who are have obesity are linked with a negative image.35 This can result in children with obesity being subjected to teasing and bullying.52,63

 Prevention and treatment